diamond0cat/hack-interview-handbook/链表/partition_list.md

 L = 2 -> 4 -> 3 -> 5 -> 1 -> null, T = 3, is partitioned to 2 -> 1 -> 4 -> 3 -> 5 -> null

+* solution 1:
+  * step 1: allocate two new dummy heads
+  * step 2: iteratate over the list, for each element, compare it with the target:
+    * if cur.val < target, append to the dummySmall
+    * if cur.val >= target, append to the dummyLarge

 ```java
   public ListNode partition(ListNode head, int target) {